dangkhoale11/LLM_GPTArchitectureDecoder_FromScratch/README.md

 2.935636520385742

-## 📷 Test Logs (Sample)

-(cuda) PS C:\LLM> python chatbot.py -batch_size 32
-batch size: 32
-cuda
-loading model parameters...
-loaded successfully!
-Prompt:
-You are stupid
-cuda
-loading model parameters...
-loaded successfully!
-Prompt:
+## 💬 Example Outputs

-You are stupid
+**Prompt:** You are stupid
-Completion:
-you are stupid at ?
+**Completion:** you are stupid at ?
 I'm sweating up a bit too slow down .
 I'm not sure .
 What were you glad you

-Prompt:
-what is your name?
+**Prompt:** what is your name?
-Completion:
-what is your name ?
+**Completion:** what is your name ?
 Tim , your mother looks wonderful in China .
 Oh wow , that sounds fantastic !
 What a beautiful

-Prompt:
-can you give some cakes?
+**Prompt:** can you give some cakes?
-Completion:
-can you give some cakes ?
+**Completion:** can you give some cakes ?
 We have reduced emission of plus a project .
 I've got many items too many things to do .

-Prompt: